SFQG supports many ongoing activities. Scroll down for details on each.

 Biennial Quilt Show:

 The SFQG presents a bi-annual quilt show.
 It is held over an entire weekend in a local large venue site.
 In recent years, we have showcased over 300 of our members’ quilts along with other special exhibits and two featured artists.
 The show includes vendors who rent space to sell their products.
 In addition to being a wonderful artistic event, the show also provides the opportunity for the entire Guild to work together on a project of common interest and raise funds which support Guild activities for the following year.
-Guild members click here for current info on the show.
-Visitors click here for general 2013 Show info.
+Please click here for current info on our 2017 show.

 Exhibited at Symphony of Color, quiltlets is an ongoing collection of 9” squares contributed by guild members.
 You can see some of them at the top of this website!
 We currently have several hundred, and the collection is growing.